6 cl of gin

 1 lemon peel

-The Martini cocktail, also known as Dry Martini, is the cocktail par excellence; the father of all the so-called Martinis, which have seen a proliferation of drinks like Vodkatini, Apple Martini, Sweet Martini, Espresso Martini, to name only the most prominent.
+The Martini cocktail, also known as Dry Martini, is the cocktail par excellence; the father of all so-called Martinis has seen a proliferation of drinks like Vodkatini, Apple Martini, Sweet Martini, and Espresso Martini, to name only the most prominent.

-It says that the Dry Martini is the acid test of every barman because that’s where you see the skill, sensitivity and touch of the artist, but it is also the testing ground of every cocktail lover.
+It says that the Dry Martini is the acid test of every bartender because that’s where you see the artist’s skill, sensitivity, and touch, but it is also the testing ground of every cocktail lover.

-The cocktail itself is spartan, but despite having only two ingredients it’s like tasting a rainbow of flavors.
-The recipe is clear 3/4 of gin and 1/4 of dry vermouth.
-Some add just a sprinkle of vermouth (as in the case of Hemingway’s Martini), there those who want a sweeter drink or who put inside some olives or who hate them.
-It’s a mirror in which a bartender can see the soul of who is drinking.
+Some add just a sprinkle of vermouth (as in the case of Hemingway’s Martini), and there are those who want a sweeter drink or who put inside some olives or who hate them.

 Martini cocktail history

-The spiritual father of the Dry Martini is the Martinez cocktail, a mythical elixir of the American gold rush days, (1850).
-One of the first drinks to mix vermouth and gin, though the recipe calls for sweet vermouth and a few drops of bitter.
+The spiritual father of the Dry Martini is the Martinez cocktail, a mythical elixir of the American gold rush days (1850).
+It was one of the first drinks to mix vermouth and gin, though the recipe calls for sweet vermouth and a few bitter drops.

-Over the years, the Martinez morphed, erupting in a much drier, slender cocktail, with a modern flavor.
-For the rest there are only speculations and rumors about its birth: a legendary bartender named Martini, publicity reasons, but there is also those who argue, not without good reason, that it comes from Manhattan (whiskey and sweet vermouth), born in 1874.
+Over the years, the Martinez morphed, erupting into a much drier, slender cocktail with a modern flavor.
+For the rest, there are only rumors and speculations about its origins: a legendary bartender named Martini, for publicity purposes, but some argue, not without reason, that it comes from Manhattan (whiskey and sweet vermouth), born in 1874.

 Martini: a lifestyle choice

-The Martini cocktail is an excellent aperitif with its dry, smooth flavor that leaves the palate always clean, but it’s not an easy drink, it demands a mouth accustomed to strong flavors.
+The Martini cocktail is an excellent aperitif with its dry, smooth flavor that always leaves the palate clean, but it’s not an easy drink.
+It demands a mouth accustomed to solid flavors.
 Let’s say you’ll get there sip by sip, but be careful about the high alcohol content.